- Written by Dr.Mehmet Demircioglu

 What should I remember before going through airport security?

-If you are still in Istanbul after surgery, ask the clinic before leaving for the airport.
+While you are still in Istanbul after surgery, ask the clinic before leaving for the airport.
 Confirm what you can wear, what to pack in carry-on, how to manage saline or medication, and what warning signs should stop travel.
 A few minutes of clear planning before airport transfer can prevent many avoidable problems later.